Pope set for historic apology for school abuses in Canada

-EDMONTON, Alberta (AP) — Thousands of Indigenous persons are expected to converge Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.
+MASKWACIS, Alberta (AP) — Thousands of Indigenous people converged Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.

-Francis is scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.
-He will pause at the sites of the former school and nearby cemetery before speaking in a large open area to school survivors, their relatives and other supporters.
+Francis was scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.
+He planned to pause at the sites of the former school and nearby cemetery before speaking in a large open area to school survivors, their relatives and other supporters.

+Indigenous people stood under umbrellas or tents in a drizzling rain, awaiting the pope.

 Francis arrived Sunday in Edmonton, where he was greeted by representatives of Canada’s three main Indigenous groups — First Nations, Metis and Inuit — along with political and church dignitaries.
-The pope spent the rest of the day resting at a seminary in the provincial capital.
+At the welcome ceremony, Francis kissed the hand of a survivor of a residential school, Elder Alma Desjarlais of the Frog Lake First Nations, a gesture of humility and deference that has he used in the past when meeting with Holocaust survivors.

 Thousands of children died from disease, fire and other causes.
 The discoveries of hundreds of potential burial sites at former schools in the past year has drawn international attention to the legacy of the schools in Canada and their counterparts in the United States.